k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 Note that if the catalog_field_info.csv file exists in the Project tree, it should be manually deleted.

-The splitting and combining ability is enabled only when the SPLIT_CATALOG_ARTIFACTS parameter in the config.ini file is set to ON (OFF is this parameter's default setting).
+The splitting and combining ability is enabled only when the SPLIT_CATALOG_ARTIFACTS parameter in the config.ini file is set to ON (which is this parameter's default setting starting from V8.3).

 The separate files' name is created based on the following template - ```catalog_field_info___<dataPlatform>_<schema>.csv```, (containing 3 underscores before the data platform name).